Services

 The FBI processing fee is the same regardless of where you submit your application - $18 for all standard Identity History Summary requests.
 However, fingerprinting costs and channeler fees can vary significantly by location and service provider.

-34. What happens if I send the wrong payment amount?
+34. What happens if I send the wrong payment amount to the FBI?

 If you send the wrong payment, your application will not be processed.
 The FBI requires the exact fee amount, and only certain payment methods are accepted (certified check, money order, or the official credit card form).
 Cash, personal checks, or business checks are not accepted and will not be returned.